top of page

 Throughout the museum you will find really friendly, experienced, neurodivergent-aware facilitators who run some brilliant sessions designed especially for children.
 They are also very good at responding to different forms of communication and seem to know exactly when to stop talking or when one of the boys has lost interest, and they never take it personally!

 As an added bonus the museum sometimes opens up their temporary exhibition that you would normally need a paid ticket for.
-This is great because not only is the space crowd free, we don’t mind how quickly the boys (usually Charlie) wants to rush through it, if there is something we really wanted to look at for longer we can usually persuade him to pop back in for another quick look before we leave.
+This is great because not only is the space crowd free, we don’t mind how quickly the boys want to rush through it, if there is something we really wanted to look at for longer we can usually persuade him to pop back in for another quick look before we leave.

 Since we started going in 2023 the boys have loved having the opportunity to interact with the museum’s exhibits in an up close but totally non-threatening way.